 LR 8001.
-AUTHORIZATION TO HAVE -APPEALS HEARD BY BANKRUPTCY APPELLATE PANEL.
+AUTHORIZATION TO HAVE APPEALS HEARD BY BANKRUPTCY APPELLATE PANEL.

-Bankruptcy appellate panel.
-In accordance with 28 U.S.C. § 158(b)(6), a bankruptcy appellate panel is authorized to hear and determine appeals from judgments, orders, and decrees entered by bankruptcy judges from theis District of Nevada.
+In accordance with 28 U.S.C. § 158(b)(6), a bankruptcy appellate panel is authorized to hear and determine appeals from judgments, orders, and decrees entered by bankruptcy judges from the District of Nevada.